lhelmig/practical-classical-monte-carlo/README.md

 - Extend the simulations to three-dimensional lattices to explore more complex critical phenomena.
 - Incorporate external magnetic fields and study their effects on phase transitions.
 - Use larger lattice sizes and improved numerical methods to reduce finite-size effects and improve accuracy.

-## Contact

-For any questions or contributions, please contact the project author, Lukas Helmig.